Kailash1209/Motor-Driver-Controlled-Robot/README.md

 # Custom Motor Driver

 A complete repository for a custom motor driver hardware + firmware project.
-Includes schematics, BOM, PCB placeholders, and firmware examples for ESP32 (Arduino).
+Includes schematics, BOM, and firmware examples for ESP32 (Arduino).

 ---